-I’m not sure how this practice developed, but deep mulch can cause considerable damage.
-I suspect uneducated, untrained and unprofessional landscape companies are the originators.
-And it seems to be especially pronounced at model homes in new residential communities.
-I further suspect that naive or first-time homeowners spot the practice and decide to copy it.
+I am not sure how this practice developed but I suspect uneducated and untrained landscaping companies are the originators.
+We can't really call them professionals if they do this, right?
+And the idea seems to be especially pronounced at model homes in new residential communities.
+I further suspect naive or first-time homeowners decide to copy the style.

-Professional landscapers get paid to fill their customers' requests, and when homeowners order (as they should) fresh mulch twice a year, several inches sometimes get piled up in spots that might need just one inch.
-As a result, it accumulates to cover the base of tree trunks and the very important root flare.
+Professional landscapers get paid to do the work their customers order, and when homeowners ask for fresh mulch a couple of times a year ... as they should ... several inches sometimes get piled up in an area that might just need one inch.
+As it accumulates, it starts to cover the bark of the tree trunk and the very important root flare.

 That bottom section needs air and light.
 With excess mulch, it's forced into darkness and subjected to moisture.
 Bark that's too moist for too long will rot!
 And rotted bark cannot protect the tree from diseases.
-In fact, diseases grow better in the dark moisture of the mulch, and then the trees become susceptible to insects.
+In fact, diseases grow better in the dark moisture of the mulch, and then the trees become susceptible to insects and diseases.

 So, here are some basics:

 Shredded Texas native mulches are best when at a depth of 3-4 inches if you are starting from scratch.
-Even though mulch will break down over two or three years, bi-annual applications often accumulate to unhealthy levels.
+Even though mulch will break down over time, after two or three years of annual mulching, it often accumulates to unhealthy levels.
 So start using compost instead of mulch.
 Or remove a thick layer and begin again.
-With compost, you get the same weed prevention and moisture preservation, but with a faster breakdown.
-And by adding just an inch or so per season, you avoid achieving “volcano” status.
+With compost, you get the same weed prevention and moisture preservation, but you get a more accelerated breakdown.
+So by adding an inch or so per season, you avoid achieving volcano status.
 If your current mulch is more hardwood shards than natural shredded, consider removing a couple of inches and change to native mulch or compost with your next application.